"The next Messi": Video of Kudus' dribbles in the Premier League excites fans

 West Ham celebrated Kudus' scissor kick against Man City with Agadoo sound

-YEN.com.gh reported that Ghanaian professional footballer Mohammed Kudus' scissor kick goal against Manchester City on the final day of the Premier League has been celebrated by his club, West Ham United.
+YEN.com.gh reported that Ghanaian professional footballer Mohammed Kudus' scissor kick goal against Manchester City on the final day of the Premier League was celebrated by his club, West Ham United.

 The official TikTok account of the Hammers celebrated the goal by using the viral Agadoo sound.